 In Maths the children will hopefully be increasing their understanding of number and place value as it is important that these skills are embedded so further learning can build upon this knowledge.
 We are having a focus this year on times tables too and I will be sending home times tables for them to focus on.
 We will be testing them regularly and they should also be aware of multiplication and division fact families so for example 4 x 3 = 12, 3 x 4 = 12, 12 ÷ 3 = 4, 12 ÷ 4 = 3.
 We will also be trying to improve the children’s calculation skills and showing them how they can use the four operations to answer increasingly difficult reasoning problems.
 They all have password to access Mathletics at home where I will set them activities relating to our topics to help them develop their knowledge.
 Whilst Mathletics is by far the most useful program that we have, the children also have access to Sumdog which is more fun for them to play but still has mathematical content.

 In Science, Mrs Huntriss will be teaching them the topic ‘Animals including humans’.
 They will be learning all about the characteristics, life processes and adaptations of animals and humans.
 Some of the life processes they will learn about include nutrition, digestion and reproduction.

 Computing this half term will focus on e-safety ensuring that children are aware of how they can use technology safely.

-Both Mr Cairns and I will be providing P.E. lessons again this term.
-We will be helping the children improve their skills in rounders, tennis, cricket and athletics.
-As well as the P.E. lessons we also have more school competitions this term including the swimming gala and sports day.P.E. will be on Wednesday and Friday afternoons; your child will need suitable clothing and shoes for outdoor activities.
+Both Mr Cairns and I will be providing P.E. lessons this term.
+We will be helping the children improve their skills at tag rugby, football, basketball and athletics.
+As well as the P.E. lessons we also have lots of school competitions coming up in the not too distant future including football and tag rugby.P.E. will be on Wednesday and Friday afternoons; your child will need suitable clothing and shoes for outdoor activities.
 P.E. kits can be brought in on a Monday and then taken home on Friday if necessary.